Negative Reinforcement (Definition + Examples)

 Fixed-interval

-Fixed-interval schedules remove the stimulus in response to a behavior after a fixed interval of time.
+Fixed-interval schedules remove the stimulus in response to a behavior after a fixed interval.
 The snooze button is a great example of this.
 You typically have nine minutes to perform a behavior (getting up and turning off your alarm.)
 If you can perform this behavior, the stimulus (the sound of the alarm) is removed.
 If you do not perform this behavior, the stimulus remains.

 Variable-interval